Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Introduction

-In \cite{KO,Fisher-13,Frengley-12}, the curve $X_E^{\alpha}(N)$ is usually defined by a Galois twist of the classical modular curve $X(N)$ (or rather its geometrically connected variant defined over $\Q$); it is not entirely apparent that this construction is equivalent to the one above.
-We prove that it is the case.
+In \cite{KO,Fisher-13,Frengley-12}, the curve $X_E^{\alpha}(N)$ is usually defined as a Galois twist of the classical modular curve $X(N)$ (or rather its geometrically connected variant defined over $\Q$).
+It is not immediately apparent that this construction is equivalent to the one above, but we describe precisely in Section \ref{moduli-is-twisting} the equivalence between the two constructions.
+The result below summarizes its contents.

 \mytheo[property-of-twists]{Let $N \geq 3$ be an integer and $k$ be a field of characteristic not dividing $N$ with separable closure $k_s$.
-Let $X(N)$ denote the curve attached by Theorem \ref{etale-representability} to the constant \'etale group $(\Z/N\Z)^{\oplus 2}_k$; it is endowed with a left action of $\GL{\Z/N\Z}$ given for any noncuspidal point $(E/S,\iota) \in X(N)(S)$ by $M \cdot (E/S,\iota) = (E/S,\iota \circ M^T)$.
+Let $X(N)$ denote the curve attached by Theorem \ref{etale-compactification} to the constant \'etale group $(\Z/N\Z)^{\oplus 2}_k$; it is endowed with a left action of $\GL{\Z/N\Z}$ given for any noncuspidal point $(E/S,\iota) \in X(N)(S)$ by $M \cdot (E/S,\iota) = (E/S,\iota \circ M^T)$.